 An in-depth study of Old Testament themes with a view to their relevance for Christian theology, worship, and ethics.
 These include God's self-revelation, creation, covenant/kingdom, fall, law, worship, prophecy, and hope.
 The course will include an introduction to proper exegetical, hermeneutical, and theological method.
 This course may be taken in lieu of BB 101 with the permission of the department chair.

-Prerequisite: BB 101 or permission of professor (Offered every fall.)
+Prerequisite: BB 101 or permission of professor (Offered fall semesters, even years.)